shubham9411/shubhampandey.in/src/pages/posts/2021-08-07-setup-git-ssh-email-config/index.md

       name = Shubham pandey
   ```

 That's it.
-Now you have configured two different email for two different folders, now I can commit in peace.
-Hopefully my next PR to react comes sooner.
+Now you have configured two different emails for two different folders, now I can commit in peace.
+Hopefully, my next PR to react comes sooner.